The 4T Data Model®

 SEE WHAT HAPPENED.
 BEFORE AND AFTER.

 Problems in IT stacks can usually be traced back to changes.
-Having a change log of everything in the stack is therefore vital.
-To handle changes in stack topologies we’ve built StackGraph, the worlds’ only versioned graph database.
-StackGraph allows StackState to go back to any time and see exactly what the stack looked like at that moment.
+Having a change log of everything in your IT landscape is vital.
+To record these changes, we’ve built StackGraph, the worlds’ only versioned graph database.
+StackGraph allows StackState to go back to any moment in time and to see exactly what your landscape looked like at that moment.

 The web-based user-interface of StackState is equipped with a WebGL based rendering engine.
 Hardware accelerated graphics allow for visualizing massive topologies.
 The 3d visualization allows you to visualize not only the present topology, but also the past and future all in one glance.

 StackState is a vendor-agnostic platform that is built on an API-first architecture.
 Leverage our suite of APIs to integrate with third-party tools.
 No vendor lock-in.

 Designed to visualize and monitor thousands or millions of components.
 StackState scales as you grow.